No room for minimal monopole dark matter: Introduction

 \section{Introduction}

 A gauge interaction is said to belong to a dark sector if none of the Standard Model (SM) particles are charged under it.
 Dark-sector gauge symmetries may be broken by the Higgs mechanism, and may thus give rise to magnetic monopoles.
-These are stable, extended topological defects, consisting of nontrivial gauge-field and Higgs-field configurations.
+These are extended topological defects, consisting of nontrivial gauge-field and Higgs-field configurations.
 At low energies, they effectively behave as massive classical particles.

-Since monopoles are stable, they will contribute to the dark matter (DM) of the universe.
+Since monopoles are topologically stable, they will contribute to the dark matter (DM) of the universe.
 Historically, this was regarded as a problem for grand-unified theories, as the breaking of the unified gauge group to the SM gauge group would abundantly produce superheavy magnetic monopoles of ordinary electromagnetism, and thus overclose the universe.
-This problem is famously solved by inflation after the grand-unified phase transition.
 If, however, the monopoles are part of a dark sector, the symmetry breaking scale can be much lower than the unification scale.
-Then the monopole abundance need not lead to overclosure, even if inflation takes place before the phase transition.
+Then the monopole abundance need not lead to overclosure.
 In fact, being stable massive particles, dark-sector monopoles might well account for all or part of the observed DM.

-Monopole DM is an unusual scenario both conceptually, since the stabilising symmetry is of topological origin, and technically, since the relevant production mechanisms are quite different from ordinary particle DM.
+The production mechanisms for monopole DM are quite different from ordinary particle DM.
 This makes it an interesting object for study.
 The possibility that all of the DM consists of monopoles, produced via a thermal phase transition in the early universe, has been analysed in \cite{Murayama:2009nj,GomezSanchez:2011orv,Baek:2013dwa,Khoze:2014woa,Kawasaki:2015lpf,Sato:2018nqy,Daido:2019tbm,Graesser:2020hiv,Yang:2022quy}.
 Monopoles produced during the stage of preheating have been studied in \cite{Bai:2020ttp}.